 Mr. Hollingsworth has been a volunteer for several years at FIRST Tech Challenge and Robotics events.

-He earned his J.D. from Hastings College of the Law and his B.A from the University of California, Irvine.
+He earned his J.D. from University of California College of the Law, San Francisco and his B.A. from the University of California, Irvine.